Funds, Campaigns, and Approaches in Blackbaud eTapestry

 1. Plan and forecast

-If the fields and their associated values are appropriately defined, then your organization can use them to segment fundraising forecasts into distinct and specific efforts and activities.
+Your organization can use these fields to segment fundraising forecasts into distinct and specific efforts and activities.
 These fields become the basis for fundraising planning, budgeting, and forecasting.

 For example, during an annual campaign you will use a variety of appeals, solicitations, activities, and marketing efforts.
 Each of these efforts is an approach.
 Prior to the start of the annual campaign your organization might forecast each fundraising approach, which combine for the goal of the annual campaign.
 By segmenting the annual campaign into smaller segments, your organization can forecast fundraising results on both the macro and micro level.